hbctraining/Training-modules/Intermediate_shell/lessons/arrays_in_slurm.md

 One easy way to scale up is to use the array feature in slurm.

-## What is the array feature?
+## What is a job array?

-Atlassian says this about job arrays on O2 "Job arrays can be leveraged to quickly submit a number of similar jobs.
+Atlassian says this about job arrays on O2: "Job arrays can be leveraged to quickly submit a number of similar jobs.
 For example, you can use job arrays to start multiple instances of the same program on different input files, or with different input parameters.
-A job array is technically one job, but with multiple tasks."
+A job array is technically one job, but with multiple tasks." [link](https://harvardmed.atlassian.net/wiki/spaces/O2/pages/1586793632/Using+Slurm+Basic#Job-Arrays).

+Of course we don't want to run the same job on the same input files over and over, that would be pointless.
+This where ${SLURM_ARRAY_TASK_ID} comes in!

+## What is ${SLURM_ARRAY_TASK_ID}?